 However, the findings of our analysis are subject to several limitations.
-There was a possibility of differential outcome misclassification based on the exposure, as we cannot exclude the possibility that for people with memory complaints, a diagnosis of vascular dementia might be made more frequently than Alzheimer’s disease if their medical records contain prescriptions for lipid-regulating agents.

-Further, there is a potential for non-differential misclassification of the outcome based on the use of electronic health records to identify dementia cases.(34,35)

-Our study is likely to be subject to confounding by indication, which could provide a potential explanation for the observed increased risk of vascular and other dementia with lipid regulating agent use.
+Confounding by indication is a major bias in pharmacoepidemiological studies and could provide a potential explanation for the observed increased risk of vascular and other dementias with lipid regulating agent use.
+Patients with vascular risk factors are more likely to receive a statin prescription and also to be diagnosed with vascular dementia.
 Supporting evidence for this interpretation comes from a variety of sources, including the results of the control outcome analyses.
-The slight harmful effect for the backpain outcome is substantially smaller than that observed for the ischaemic heart disease outcome, indicating that the majority of the uncontrolled confounding is likely related to vascular factors.
-Additionally, we obtained the expected harmful result for Type 2 diabetes, where statins’ mechanism of action on this outcome is unlikely to be vascular.(26,36) Further supporting evidence comes from the increasingly harmful effect when moving from the Probable/Possible Alzheimer’s disease to other dementia to vascular dementia outcomes, indicating that confounding by indication likely increases as the proportion of cases with a vascular component increases.
+This would explain the increased risk for the ischaemic heart disease outcome, for which statins are known to be protective, whilst almost no association was observed with the backpain outcome, indicating that most of the uncontrolled confounding is likely to be related to vascular factors.
+Additionally, we obtained the expected harmful result for Type 2 diabetes, where statins’ mechanism of action on this outcome is unlikely to be vascular.(26,34,35) Further supporting evidence comes from the increasingly harmful association observed when moving from the probable and possible Alzheimer’s disease outcome to the other dementias outcome, and finally to the vascular dementia outcomes.
+This pattern suggests that the strength of the residual confounding by indication increases as the proportion of cases with a vascular component in an outcome definition increases.
 A review of other available literature suggests that this observation (a harmful effect of lipid regulating agents on vascular-related outcome due to confounding by indication) is not unusual.
-Using a conventional epidemiological technique, a previous analysis also found an increased risk of coronary heart disease (analogous to the ischaemic heart disease outcome used in our analysis) in those taking statins (HR: 1.31, 95%CI: 1.04-1.66).(37) Following control for confounding by indication in that study through use of a trial emulation analysis, the expected protective effect of statins was observed.
+Using a conventional epidemiological technique, a previous analysis also found an increased risk of coronary heart disease (analogous to the ischaemic heart disease outcome used in our analysis) in those taking statins (HR: 1.31, 95%CI: 1.04-1.66).(36) Control for confounding by indication in that study through the use of a trial emulation analysis gave an estimate of 0.89 (95%CI: 0.73-1.09), a comparable though less precise estimate to that observed in RCTs of statin use (0.73, 95%CI: 0.67-0.80).(37)

+A secondary limitation is the potential for differential outcome misclassification based on the exposure, as we cannot exclude the possibility that for people with memory complaints, a diagnosis of vascular dementia might be made more frequently than Alzheimer’s disease if their medical records contain prescriptions for lipid-regulating agents.
+Further, there is also the potential for non-differential misclassification of the outcome, based on the use of electronic health records to identify dementia cases.(38,39)

+A further limitation stems from uncontrolled confounding due to genetic factors.
+Number of ApoE ϵ4 alleles represents the strongest genetic risk factor for Alzheimer’s disease, but also substantially increases LDL-c levels,(40) potentially prompting treatment with a statin or other lipid regulating agent.
+We were unable to control for ApoE genotype in this analysis as we did not have access to genetic data on participants.
+As a result, any protective association between LRA use and the Alzheimer’s disease outcomes may be masked by residual negative confounding by ApoE.

-Finally, there is also the potential for reverse causation in this analysis.
+Finally, as with many studies of dementia, there is a risk of reverse causation in our analysis.
 Dementia and associated conditions have a long prodromal period, during which preclinical disease could cause indications for the prescription of a lipid-regulating agent.

 Conclusions